OsmarCLFilho/AMADA/sphinx/index.rst

 `to_scrape.txt` is a list of useful links from web_scraping data.
 However, in the end, only https://en.wikipedia.org/wiki/Arctic_Monkeys_discography was used.

-TVappear.txt
+tvappear.txt
 ************

-`TVappear.txt` is a list of tv series and the Arctic Monkeys' tracks that are used in them.
+`tvappear.txt` is a list of tv series and the Arctic Monkeys' tracks that are used in them.

 .. _Extraction Scripts: